 No Sitdown Dining, No Matter What

 Dining establishments have largely stopped sitdown service during the COVID-19 outbreak.
 Why?
 It prevents people from having prolonged exposure to one another.
+Some states have even mandated this.

 If you have a restaurant of any kind at your truck stop, stop serving sitdown clients.
 You can offer to-go orders and have customers pick up their food outside or at a drive-through window.